vedanthv/portfolio-2/content/blog/explanable-ai.md

 > Shapley Values capture the marginal contribution of each player to the end result.

 I won't deep dive into the mathematics of marginal contributions but for now, just think of Marginal Contributions as **wighted average of the playoff gains** of each player who participates in the game.
+Playoff gains here means the reward or penalty in some cases for each of the players.

+Let's take up another example to understand the significance of Shapley Values in a better and simpler manner.
+Consider a model that we are building that has to decide whether to disperse a loan to a person based on a number of features.
+A particular retiree John Doe finds out that his loan application was rejected with a 70% chance of him not able to clear the dues an defaulting on the amount.
+Jphn asks the bank manager as to why he was denied the loan whereas his friend Josh another retiree was given the loan.
+It's quite obvious that technical nuances of the model isn't going to be comprehended well by John and we need an altrnate method.

+TLDR, Here is the query that John is facing : **Why was I denied the loan with a certainity of default being 70%, whereas the avg percentage of denial for applicants in the same range was 20%?**

+> Shapley values helps us here by taking the output of the model on John along with a 'comparative' group/team of other applicants and calculates the exact difference in parameters between John and the other players/loan applicants.